6mile/DevSecOps-Playbook/README.md

 <h2 id="scm">Source code management</h2>

 Most companies now store their source code in cloud based repositories like GitHub, Bitbucket or Gitlab.
 Even if you don't you will use a centralized place for your software engineers to store their code.
 Centralization and versioning means that these developers can work together without (mostly) stepping on each others toes.
 Joe and Molly can both be working on the same component, file or function but their changes won't necessarily break the other ones changes.
+SCM is also a GREAT place to deploy security functions like server side git hooks and multi-factor authentication for your developers!

 | Name | Description | Difficulty | Maps to security frameworks |
 | :---        | :---   | :---    | :--- |